fasterit/stikked-fit/README.md

 How to run it in Docker
 -----------------------

+> **Note**
+> The docker-compose.yml and docker/php/Dockerfile are quite outdated.
+You will have to update them to make it work.
+> PRs accepted :)

     docker-compose up

 This automatically builds the docker-image and fires up nginx, php and mariadb.
 Access your Stikked instance at http://localhost/.